igorski/efflux-tracker/README.md

 ### Efflux song model and Vuex

-In Vuex, the song is stored inside its own Vuex store module _"song-module.js"_.
+In Vuex, the song is stored inside its own Vuex store module `song-module.ts`.
 The editors bind directly to this reactive model, but for audio playback, an additional Object structure (e.g. `EffluxAudioEvent.seq`) is used.
 This separates the _data_ aspect (maintained by the Vuex store mutations) from the _audio rendering_.

 The history module provides custom methods for saving and restoring individual actions for specific sections of a song.
 While Vuex makes it easy to simply save an entire song upon each mutation, this will consume a lot (!) of memory fast.
 Which brings us to:

 #### State history

-Mutations can be registered in state history (Vuex _history-module.js_) in order to provide undo and redo of operations.
+Mutations can be registered in state history (Vuex `history-module.ts`) in order to provide undo and redo of operations.
 In order to prevent storing a lot of changes of the same property (for instance when dragging a slider), the storage of a new state is deferred through a queue.
 This is why history states are enqueued by _propertyName_:

 When enqueuing a new state while there is an existing one enqueued for the same property name, the first state is updated so its redo will match that of the newest state, the undo remaining unchanged.
 The second state will not